-Security Considerations
+Security considerations

-For general security considerations for the Network Server, see Network Server security.
+For general security considerations for the Network Server, see the Derby Security Guide.

 The host parameter allows configuration of the host name that will be used for the listening socket for network connections.
 By default, the Network Server will listen to requests only on the loopback address, which means that it will only accept connections from the local host.
 Changing this value could expose the server to external connections, which raises security concerns, so before using the host parameter, you should run under the Java security manager and enable user authentication.